uwhackweek/hackweeks-as-a-service/docs/services/index.md

 ::::

-## Client Roles
+## Community Partner Roles

-Clients who partner with us to host a hackweek are responsible for creating learning content specific to the needs of their community.
+Our clients who partner with us to host a hackweek are responsible for creating learning content specific to the needs of their community.

 <hr>